TimofeyDE/DomainScrubber/README.md

 ## Requirements
 - Bash shell environment
 - MySQL client installed and accessible from the command line
-- Access to a MySQL database with the relevant news content
+- Access to a MySQL database with the relevant content

 ## Installation
 This script does not require a traditional installation.
 However, you need to ensure that it has executable permissions.